 The colony raises at least \$1,000 for the Global Service Initiative per year.
 The colony must conduct at least two philanthropy events each year, with one being solely for the benefit of the Global Service Initiative.
-This meets the Expectation level in the Men of Merit Standards.

 6. MEMBERSHIP

 The colony's membership size meets or exceeds the campus fraternity average or median size.
 In the event the colony is unhoused, the colony's membership size should meet or exceed the campus unhoused fraternity average or median size.
 The colony implements a year-round written recruitment plan that includes dates, events, and objectives for recruitment activities.